 You might be ready to adopt a dog, but your budget might tell a different story.
 If you’re adopting a rescue dog because you can’t afford to do anything else, you’re doing it for the wrong reasons.
 We always encourage people to rescue animals, but if you’re doing so because you’re strapped for cash, you probably don’t have enough money to properly care for the dog.

 While we hope this doesn’t come off as an indictment of your personal finances, you must understand the true costs of pet ownership.
-What happens if your dog breaks their leg, gets in a fight with another dog, or gets seriously ill?
+What happens if your dog breaks their leg, fights with another dog, or gets seriously ill?
 You must be able to afford emergency vet costs.

-However, you must also consider shots, food, toys, bedding, and outdoor shelters.
+However, you must consider shots, food, toys, bedding, and outdoor shelters.

 How much attention does a dog need?